Uesugi clan: Edo period

 During the Edo period, the Uesugi were given the domain of Yonezawa, a Tozama daimyō worth 300,000 koku.
 The domain, located far from the capital in the Tōhoku region, was considered fairly representative of what might be given to daimyō considered "outsiders" by the shogunate.
 Yonezawa had minimal direct control from the shogunate, but was not urbanized and was largely an agricultural domain.

 Despite agricultural advances and generally high growth in the 17th century, Yonezawa, like most parts of the country, experienced a considerable drop in growth after 1700.
 The official koku revenue of the Uesugi daimyō was cut in half in 1664, but the family maintained its same expensive lifestyle as before.
 After Yonezawa entered debt and experienced famine in the 1750s, the current daimyō Uesugi Shigesada considered giving the territory back to the shogunate.
 Instead, he allowed his adopted son Uesugi Harunori to take over as daimyō.
 Through agricultural and moral reforms, as well as other strict policies, Harunori was able to restore a measure of prosperity to the domain.
 After his death, the shogunate officially praised Yonezawa as an example of good governance.

+Bakumatsu

+When the Uesugi clan faced the threat of abolition due to the sudden death of Tsunakatsu (1639–64), they were saved by Hoshina Masayuki.
+In the Boshin War (1868–69), to repay this favor, the Yonezawa Domain rose to assist the Aizu Domain in its time of crisis.
+Alongside the Sendai Domain (Date clan), they led the Northern Alliance (Ōuetsu Reppan Dōmei) and fought against the new government forces, but after repeated defeats, they eventually surrendered.